ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

   See the class docstring for more details of its capabilities and usage.
 - priors: This module contains the code to generate functions that sample standard prior distributions.
-These include uniform, log-uniform, Gaussian, and truncated Gaussian priors.
+These include uniform, log-uniform, and Gaussian priors.
 - simulators: This module defines simulators.
 In our code, these are functions that take a number of data simulations to run and return that number of mock data simulations alongside the values of any parameters that were used in the